w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 Teams in the ecosystem are working on a UI.
 RegionX has released an app for testing on
 Paseo: https://app.regionx.tech/.
-Without the UI, this would be automated from the parachains’ runtimes or manually with Coretime Chain extrinsics via polkadot.js.
+Without the UI, this would be automated from the parachains’ runtimes or manually with Coretime Chain extrinsics via Polkadot-JS.

 ### Coretime Pricing and Purchasing